 21G.226 Advanced Workshop in Writing for Science and Engineering (ELS)

 Analysis and practice of various forms of scientific and technical writing, from memos to journal articles.
 Strategies for conveying technical information to specialist and non-specialist audiences.
 Comparable to 21W.780, but methods designed to deal with special problems of advanced ELS or bilingual students.
 The goal of the workshop is to develop effective writing skills for academic and professional contexts.
 Models, materials, topics and assignments vary from term to term.
+Meets with 21G.225 when offered concurrently.
 Limited to 18 per section.
-No listeners.

 This class has no prerequisites.

 21G.226 will be offered this semester (Fall 2019).
 It is instructed by J. Dunphy.